lukaslangen/workshop-unittesting-presentation/presentation.md

 __How many assertions?__

+Generally there should be one assertion per test case, however sometimes this will lead to a lot of code duplication if you stick to this rule like it's gospel.

-Ideally there should be only one assertion per test case.
-Often times that is not feasible, so it is fine if there are multiple assertions per test case.
+In cases, where it's not feasible to follow this rule, it is fine to have multiple assertions in one test case.

 ---